The Early Years Foundation Stage:

-At various times throughout the year children participate in our Forest school programme with our Level 3 Forest School teacher, Mrs Worgan.
+At various times throughout the year children participate in our Forest school programme with our Forest School teacher, Dr Kat.
 The sessions involve going into our own Forest School area and getting involved in games and activities to do with countryside: including identifying plants and animals; making shelters; using tools; climbing trees and generally exploring nature.
 These sessions require a high level of supervision and therefore we rely on the contribution of volunteers.
 Please do contact the office if you are available to help.

 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Children will be given access to a wide range of reading materials (books, poems and other written materials) to ignite their interest.

-Children will learn how to handle books, how to track text and how to use cues to predict words.
-At the same time they will learn letter sounds and names from a phased phonic programme, supported by a highly successful synthetic phonics scheme.
-These teach children to learn to recognise and then blend sounds, so that they can read words.
+Children will learn how to handle books, how to use phonic knowledge to decode and learn to read.
+They will learn letter sounds and names from the synthetic phonics program Jolly Phonics.
+This teaches children to learn to recognise and then blend sounds, so that they can read words.
 They also learn how to segment words orally in order to write them.

-Writing skills begin with early mark-making.
-Children learn how to grip writing tools effectively and to form letters in the correct direction and from the line.
+Writing skills begin with early mark-making and once children have developed fine motor control they will learn how to grip writing tools effectively and to form letters in the correct direction.
+This is initiated firstly by dancing out the letter formation and then writing out their dance on paper.
 As children become ‘writers’ they begin to consider the purpose of their writing.
 This is largely developed through a range of play and topic-based themes.
 Children may write diaries, lists, instructions, stories and so on.
 They will be encouraged to ‘have a go’ at writing the sounds they hear in words and need to be praised for their efforts, especially if they are plausible alternatives to the correct spellings.
 Developing this confidence is a really important starting point to becoming a keen writer.